valeron9999/vibeproxy/README.md

 ## Credits

-VibeProxy is built on top of [CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI), an excellent unified proxy server for AI services.
+VibeProxy is built on top of [CLIProxyAPIPlus](https://github.com/router-for-me/CLIProxyAPIPlus), an excellent unified proxy server for AI services with support for third-party providers.

-Special thanks to the CLIProxyAPI project for providing the core functionality that makes VibeProxy possible.
+Special thanks to the CLIProxyAPIPlus project for providing the core functionality that makes VibeProxy possible.

 ## License